sliuu/hciproject/_posts/2018-04-15-usability-testing-review.md

 **Severity Level:** 4

 **Revisions:** Our solution was to change the favorite button into a more visible “like” button right underneath the work’s title.
-The action of “favoriting” can be made even more obvious with an animation of a picture disappearing into the profile tab.
+We also added some more explicit text to make this functionality even more obvious.

 <figure>
 <img src="../assets/images/favorite_new.jpg" alt="New Favorite" style="max-width: 50%;"/>